 Admission of Graduates of Unaccredited Colleges.
 Students enrolled as candidates for degree are expected to submit an A.B. degree or its equivalent from a college or university accredited by a national accrediting association.
 It is recognized, however, that some students who are graduates of unaccredited institutions are worthy of special consideration.
 Such students may be admitted as regular students (candidates for degree) on probation provided they meet the following requirements: (1) The student's college record as indicated in his transcript shall meet the minimum requirements for pre-seminary studies, or satisfactory arrangement must be made to make up the deficiency.
-(2) The student must graduate with an A.B. degree or its equivalent in the upper half of his class in college.
+(2) The student must graduate from college with an A.B. degree or its equivalent with good grade standing.

-Students from unaccredited colleges admitted under this regulation shall be eligible for removal of probation and shall be entitled to candidacy for degree provided they qualify under the following requirements: (1) The student shall attain a minimum average grade of B plus, that is, $2\frac{1}{2}$ grade points per semester-hour for at least one academic year of seminary work before reclassification.
+Students from unaccredited colleges admitted under this regulation shall be eligible for removal of probation and shall be entitled to candidacy for degree provided they qualify under the following requirements: (1) The student shall attain an entirely satisfactory average grade for at least one academic year of seminary work before reclassification.
 (2) The deficiencies of college and seminary record shall be removed.
-(3) Not more than four such students shall be enrolled as candidates for degree in any one class.
-If more than four qualify, those with the best college and seminary records shall have preference.
-In any case, the Faculty, through the Credits Committee, reserves the right to determine the eligibility of any applicant for this special consideration.
-Students who are not declared eligible for degree are entitled to a certificate of graduation upon satisfactory completion of the course leading to graduation, which certificate is exchangeable for a Seminary degree when they are able to present an accredited college degree.
+(3) Only a limited number of such students shall be enrolled as candidates for degree in any one class.